yiar/Jazzcode/README.md

 # Using the application
-When the app has been built and runs, the first time you should set a password that is longer than 3 and shorter than 16 keys(4-15).
+When the app has been built and runs, the first time you should set a password that is 4-15 characters long.
 When you successfully set a password you will be sent to the previous activity.
 Press log in and enter your new password.
 If the password has been entered successfully you will unlock the app.
 You can press the little lock to set a new password at this point or simply enjoy the lyrics.